AaronWatters/H5Gizmos/doc/GizmoLink/Scripts.md

 # Gizmo script entry points

-A Python module may advertise H5Gizmo script entry points to publish gizmo based user interfaces.
+A Python package may advertise H5Gizmo script entry points to publish gizmo based user interfaces.
 H5Gizmo script entry points advertise Gizmo scripts designed to be launched by the Gizmo Link proxy server in a subprocess.
 These entry points may be discovered and launched from the command line